 - 7.1 The Attenuation Tank is to be located beneath the yard.
-The tank is to be managed and maintained by a private management company appointed by the client. - 7.2 The primary function of the Attenuation is to provide storage through the site during times of severe flood events up to and including 100 year + 40% climate change event.
+The tank is to be managed and maintained by a private management company. - 7.2 The primary function of the Attenuation is to provide storage through the site during times of severe flood events up to and including 100 year + 40% climate change event.
 Table 2 provides guidance on the type of operational and maintenance requirements that may be appropriate.